Here is the list I take:

 11. Travel size fan - you never know if you will have air conditioning or not.

 This one is great because it folds and it runs on battery or can be plugged in.
+It's also surprisingly strong. |

 13. A foldable bag that can become a bigger bag if I need to have additional luggage later.